More Info In The 2024 FAQ

 Standard and Emergency Turn Down Policies may be put into effect at any time at the discretion of a Sound Lead to comply with landowner or law enforcement requests.

-IMPORTANT: DO NOT LEAVE AMPLIFIED SOUND UNATTENDED.
+DO NOT LEAVE AMPLIFIED SOUND UNATTENDED.
 In order to maintain a pleasant atmosphere for ALL participants and our surrounding community, the Sound Squad reserves the right to turn down or mute any unattended sound installation that violates the published sound policy.
 Repeat violations of unattended sound may result in sound disablement (and a long chat with event organizers!)

 How will amplified sound policy be regulated on-site?
-Our friendly Sound Squad will monitor sound systems, using an iOS based decibel meter, SPLnFFT, which has been tested by other regional burns in the community and has been found to be highly accurate, in conjunction with a laser range finder to determine distance.
+Our friendly Sound Squad will monitor sound systems, using a decibel meter, which has been tested by other regional burns in the community and has been found to be highly accurate, in conjunction with a laser range finder to determine distance.
 We recommend you use this app to be sure your sound installation complies with the sound policies.
 Remember that these are helpful volunteers, tasked with keeping our event sustainable, and we ask that you please work with them.
 Violations will be logged against your sound permit, and repeated violations or non-compliance with turn down requests made by a badged Sound Squad member will be grounds for sound shut-off for that camp for the duration of the event.
 Repeated failures to comply with sound policy will be grounds for removal from the event.

 COMMUNITY GUIDELINES & VALUES